Fractional CTO for startups: £2k-£5k per month

 What does a fractional CTO do for a startup?

-For a startup, a fractional CTO sets the technology architecture, makes the build-versus-buy decisions, ships the first working systems inside the product or operations stack, prepares investor-ready technical documentation, and provides ongoing technology leadership without the cost of a full-time hire.
+For a startup, a fractional CTO sets the technology architecture, makes the build-versus-buy decisions, builds the first working systems inside the product or operations stack, prepares investor-ready technical documentation, and provides ongoing technology leadership without the cost of a full-time hire.

 When should a startup hire a fractional CTO?